Managing the United States Evolving Constitution

 1991 Washington used Federal troops to fight Indians without Congressional declaration of war.

-1791 Washington use an unauthorized proclamation and then troops to put down Pennsylvania Whiskey Rebellion.
+1791 Washington's unauthorized proclamation, troops to stop Pennsylvania Whiskey Rebellion.

 1803 Jefferson ignored Constitution when buying Louisiana.